Two movies about the Battle of the Bulge which are

 Notice the correct markings on the helmet of 327th GIR.

-To the right, behind 'Pops' (George Murphy) stands Pvt.
+Behind 'Pops' (George Murphy) stands Pvt.
 Jim Layton (Marshall Thompson)

 For more authenticity, 20 former paratroopers who were in Bastogne